lavabit/libdime/docs/style.md

 return type is placed first, then the function name on a new line, and then the parameters.
 One space shall separate the function name from the opening parenthesis of the parameter list.
-Parameters shall go on the same line as the function name unless they will extend past the text width or there are more than three parameters.
+Parameters shall go on the same line as the function name unless they will extend past the line's text width or there are more than three parameters.
 In these two cases the opening parenthesis of the parameter list shall go on the same line as the function name and the parameter list shall begin on the following line.